Get Started with a Free Water Consultation

 Bonus: Cost Savings

-While not necessarily a health effect, fluoride does have one other significant benefit: saving money for community systems and communities alike.
+Fluoride also leads to potential cost savings for community systems and communities.
 Preventing tooth decay reduces the cost of dental treatment, insurance utilization and more — which, in turn, supports the local and general economy.

 Questions About Fluoridation Impacts

 Other potential but rare risks of excessive fluoride consumption include skeletal fluorosis, thyroid issues and neurological problems.
-However, many of the most significant risks — for example, cancers such as osteosarcoma — are based on outdated or ambiguous research; after careful reassessment, numerous organizations have found no clear connections between fluoride and cancer.
+However, recent research reviews show that many significant concerns — for example, cancers such as osteosarcoma — have not been proven.
+After careful reassessment, numerous organizations have found no clear connections between fluoride and cancer.

 • Primary limit: The EPA states that the maximum amount of fluoride allowable in public water sources is 4.0 mg/L.